Mental Health Aids logo

 The changes will help deliver future care that is more equitable, accessible, and closer to home.
 They are evidence-based, data-driven, and aligned with national priorities.
 With the confirmation of the vision, principles, and model of care, and the leadership structure, this signals the end of the consultation period.

-2024 will see us moving into the implementation phase.
-Changes will occur in a staged, gradual, and sustainable way, to minimise any disruption for kaimahi and tāngata whaiora.
+2024 saw us moving into the implementation phase.
+Changes have been taking place in a staged, gradual, and sustainable way, to minimise any disruption for kaimahi and tāngata whaiora.

 A model of care is a diverse concept that broadly defines the way health services are delivered.
 It describes how services deliver best practice care to tāngata whaiora and whānau by applying a set of principles across identified clinical streams and supporting pathways.
 The model of care is the foundation that guides what we do and how we practice.